Are Gifted Products Taxable for Canadian Creators and Influencers?

 - Are there expense offsets for product I had to use to create content?

 The point of keeping the record is so your accountant can answer these without guessing.
+For background on the GST/HST side specifically, see GST/HST for Canadian creators and influencers.
+For the deductions side, see common tax deductions for content creators and influencers.

 How Cadence tracks gifted products